nvmoyar/dlnd-text-generation/README.md

 Often you'll be writing data out, things like TensorFlow checkpoints.
 Or, updated notebooks.
 To get these files, you can get links to the data with:

 > floyd output run_ID

+### TODO

+* Try to reduce loss by initializing weights
+* Try to reduce loss by using pre-trained embedding weights
+* Try to reduce loss by adding Batch Normalization layers.
+It has been proven as perform enhancer in Speech Recognition systems.